-The City of Antwerp will support a total of 135 young refugees over a period of three years.
-For such an intensive process, the City of Antwerp is collaborating with a range of partners:
+The first apartments were provided by the municipality of Antwerp and were ready to be lived in at the beginning of 2017.
+Antwerp supported a total of 135 young refugees over a period of three years.
+As it is a demanding process, the City of Antwerp was collaborating with a range of partners:

-- Atlas shall take care of integration and Dutch courses.
+- Atlas took care of integration and Dutch courses;

-- VDAB will provide the young refugees with an appropriate follow-up plan for post-secondary education (continued education, workplace-based learning…).
+- VDAB provided the young refugees with an appropriate follow-up plan for post-secondary education;

-- JES vzw shall accompany the young refugees along their course of education or work.
+- JES VZW accompanied the young refugees along their course of education or work;

-- The Centre for Migration and Intercultural Studies of the University of Antwerp (Cemis) will measure the impact of the co-housing and the follow-up trajectories in relation to integration.
+- The Centre for Migration and Intercultural Studies (CeMIS), at the University of Antwerp, measured the impact of the co-housing and the follow-up trajectories in relation to integration.